camila-rahal/Drug_Consumption_Prediction/README.md

 - - Decision Tree
 - - Bagging Classifier

+## Content of pdf file:

+- 0_drug_consumption_predict.pdf: This file contain the short report version.

 This is a group work designed by students from the Universität Luzern as a semester project for the course Supervised Machine Learning.

 Names: Camila Batista Rahal, Elena Maestre Soteras